ditazan/LocalBeats/PROPOSAL.md

 Project stretch goals include incorporating the following non-prioritized features:
 1. A Google map to visualize the location of venues;
 2. Search music & events by artist name;
-3. Allow user to set the radius used to search for events (by deault = 100 miles);
+3. Allow user to set the radius used to search for events (default = 100 miles);
-4. Images of the venues;
+4. Images of the venues; and
 5. A weather forecast for the user's local area.